 Traverse with BFS

-BFS traversal: Use breadth first search to visit all nodes in the graph and print the node’s information.
-This is similar to BFS traversal in binary tree.
-Starting from the source, visit all its neighbors first before visiting neighbor’s neighbor.
-Please node the source might be any node in the graph.
+BFS traversal: Use breadth-first search to visit all nodes in the graph and print the node’s information.
+This is similar to BFS traversal in a binary tree.
+Starting from the source, visit all its neighbors first before visiting the neighbor’s neighbor.
+Please note the source might be any node in the graph.
 Some nodes might not be reached in a directed graph.
-(In binary tree, we always start from the root and all nodes should be visited.)
+(In a binary tree, we always start from the root and all nodes should be visited.)

 Java